Garden Island Landfill Gas Management

 Project Information:

-Garden Island Landfill Gas Management is a landfill gas capture and combustion project located on Garden Island, approximately 15km northwest of the Adelaide CBD in South Australia.
+Garden Island Landfill Gas Management is a landfill gas project located at Garden Island, approximately 16 kilometers northwest of the Adelaide CBD in South Australia.
 Registered in August 2015, the project is managed by the Urban Renewal Authority (trading as Renewal SA).
-The site operates on a closed landfill that served as a major waste disposal facility for the metropolitan area between 1972 and 2001.
+While the registry listing does not specify an area, public reports indicate the site covers approximately 52 hectares.